danscotson/ScaleBarIT/ScaleBarITHelp.md

 #### B. Crop (i.e. Select a region of interest)
 - Click on Crop button and then proceeed to draw a rectangle on the image.
 Then press Confirm!

 ### 4. Add Scale Bar

+Two options are available for adding scale bars:
+#### A. Suggested Scale Bar
-Options are available for adding scale bars that are less than half of your image size after the pixel size has been determined.
+Automatic suggestions of scale bars that are half of your image size after the pixel size has been determined.
+#### B. Custom Scale Bar
+Set a custom scale bar (choose your value in the edit field) with the unit of choice.

 ### 5. Save image:
 You have two options to save the image.